 |Musicians||varies.||Live Liturgical music is required.
 Costs vary depending on the number of musicians and the type of liturgy.
 The Campus Minister for Liturgical Music can assist with finding liturgical musicians.|

 |Presider stipend||varies approx $150||You can discuss the appropriate stipend with your priest|

 Is some sort of preparation needed for couples wishing to be married?

 Yes.
 Since marriage in the Catholic Church is a sacrament and a lifetime commitment, one of the ways we value and honor it is by taking time to help couples prepare.
 All couples marrying in the Chapel must go through some marriage preparation program.
 Marriage preparation is required for engaged couples to assess their readiness for marriage and to assist them in understanding that marriage is a vocation, covenant and sacrament.
 Campus Ministry hopes marriage preparation will offer ways to help engaged couples live out their vocation with hearts striving to be a couple with and for others.
-Seattle University Campus Ministry does offer one marriage preparation program, or you could participate in the program through your parish, or the Archdiocese.
+Seattle University no longer offers a marriage preparation program but you could participate in the program through your parish, or the Archdiocese.

 Resources provided by the Archdiocese of Seattle: